 Volunteers Needed!
 The Communications Committee is in the process of forming a new team to help keep members and others informed and engaged across a variety of platforms.
 We are looking to fill roles that range from Social Media Manager to Blog and Flash Editors to Content Provider.
 Whether you are interested in helping build out and manage a platform or occasionally provide content, we have a role for you.
 Contact the co-conveners for more information.

 Conveners: Emily Mikhaeil, email@example.com

 Help plan next year’s conference so we can continue to offer a top-rate conference experience to our members, friends and the public!
-Join this committee now to debrief this year’s conference and start planning for next year’s event.
-As always, it will be the first Friday and Saturday of November.
+Join this committee now to debrief this year’s conference and start planning for next year’s event on November 9th and 10th, 2018.